revaturelabs/interviewquestions/Java/OOP/ClassesAndObjects.md

 <blockquote>

-compilation error is caused because a class can be public, abstract and final but not private unless it's a nested class.
+Compilation error is caused because a class can be public, abstract and final but not private unless it's a nested class.

 </blockquote>